WebReflection/broadcast/README.md

 Previously known as [notify-js](https://www.webreflection.co.uk/blog/2015/08/14/the-line-between-events-and-promises), `broadcast` is a private or public notification chanel inspired by standards.

-Useful for loaders, components bootstrap, geo position updates, and all other asynchronous or on demand user granted privileges operations, `broadcast` works on every browser and every platform, it's 100% tests covered, and it weights less than 1Kb.
+Useful for loaders, components bootstrap, geo position updates, and all other asynchronous or on demand user granted privileges operations, `broadcast` works on every browser and every platform, it's 100% tests covered, and it weights about 0.3K.

 ### V4 Release